How Does Hepatitis C Affect Your Liver?

 In most cases, you won't have

-symptoms of hepatitis C until your liver becomes more damaged.
+symptoms of hepatitis C until your liver becomes really damaged.
 That can take a long time -- years or even decades.

 cirrhosis.
 This is a condition that inflames and scars the liver.

 Recommended Related to Hepatitis

-Chronic Hepatitis C
+Hepatitis C Tests

 Symptoms of Cirrhosis

 liver tissue.
-If this continues unchecked, scarring blocks blood flow through your liver.
-It also makes it hard for the liver to:
+If this continues unchecked, scarring blocks blood flow through the organ.
+That makes it hard for it to do its many jobs:

 nutrients, hormones, and drugs Make proteins to control blood clotting

 When this happens, you may have symptoms such as: